Liam Hemsworth Reveals Jennifer Lawrence's Expert-Level Trolling

 Liam Hemsworth finished a pair of amazing Jean-Claude Van Damme stories with a semi-related anecdote about Jennifer Lawrence’s habit of onset non-sequiturs.

-The Australian star was on The Graham Norton Show, discussing Independence Day: Resurgence alongside Jeff Goldblum and Dwayne “The Rock” Johnson.
+The Australian star was on The Graham Norton Show, consistently one of the best talk shows, discussing Independence Day: Resurgence alongside Jeff Goldblum and Dwayne “The Rock” Johnson.

 We’re going to get to the Lawrence exchange, but first we have to talk about The Rock’s and Goldblum’s body language.
 Pay close attention as Hemsworth tells his JCVD stories.
 Goldblum is really selling them, making faces indicating “That’s crazy” and “I can’t believe legendary Belgian martial artist Jean-Claude Van Damme kicked you in your chest.”
 That’s why he’s the king.